 A sun hat with a brim and protection for your neck is important for sunny weather.
 At high altitude, the sun is stronger so you can burn easily.
 A high factor SPF sun cream and sunglasses are essential too.
 Lip balm is also very useful, try to get one with SPF to protect your lips from the sun, but even a normal Chapstick with help stop your lips getting dry in the high altitude.

-In particular for overnight treks or mountain trekking with snow, you will be glad of warm layers like thermal underwear, woolly hat and gloves.
+In particular, for overnight treks or mountain trekking with snow, you will be glad of warm layers like thermal underwear, woolly hat and gloves.
 I also brought a light wool scarf and a thin neck warmer which kept the sun and cold wind off my neck.

 Even if most trekking tours include snacks, a couple of cereal bars will work wonders to boost your energy.
 At high altitude your digestive system is sluggish, so light, high energy snacks and meals are best for your body.
 Coca sweets may also help with a quick dose of sugar and energy.
+You’ll find plenty of shops in trekking towns where you can stock up before you go.

 If you are trekking overnight, you may also need to bring your own tent and camping equipment if it is not provided by your trekking company so check what is included.
 If you are bringing your own or doing any hikes independently without a guide, make sure you have the right gear by thoroughly researching your route beforehand and asking for recommendations.
 For the more extreme treks you may need ice-picks and crampons, so be prepared.